microlib-org/llm_microlibs/README.md

 `llm_microlibs` consists of several small [microlibs](http://microlib.org/), which enable you to run **parts** of a bigger LLM (large language model).

+The parts are being run in sequential manner, and the time during which a node is not busy with computation can be used to load future layers into the GPU memory, which allows extremely fast run of full, unquantized LLMs on even on consumer grade hardware.

+A similar time per token currently cannot be achieved with libraries such as `accelerate` or PyTorch distributed, because they only preallocate once on the GPU and do not reload future layers while current layer is idle.

+For example, if you have multiple old GPUs with less memory, you can run different parts of the LLM on each of them and when you make them communicate, you can run the full model on multiple heterogeneous hosts.
+For example, if you have 4 old gaming PCs with a 3090 card (~6000$), you can run Falcon 40B real-time (5-6 tokens/s).

 All microlibs have minimal third-party dependencies and no new abstractions in the public API, which means you can combine them with any framwework like Huggingface Transformers, xformers, etc.